Ce1er/dwl/README.md

 XWayland can be disabled by commenting out the lines below `# XWayland Support` in `config.mk` and uncommenting the lines below `No XWayland Suport`.

 `=dwl-0.7::gentoo` respects user defined `CC` and `PKG_CONFIG`.
 Building manually will not.
 If you want to use something other than `gcc` and `pkg-config` set that in `config.mk`.
+You may also want to set `MAKEOPTS` to build with optimisations.

 Additional Dependencies: